bbauska/W3Cx-4of5-thru-May-2024/README.md

   alt="Elephants dream video." />
 </p>

-Notice that the support for multiple tracks may differs significantly from one browser to another, in particular if you are using old versions.
-Here is a quick summary (as in May 2020).
+Notice that the support for multiple tracks may differ significantly from one browser to another, in particular if you are using old versions.

+Here is a quick summary (as of May 2020).

 -   Safari provides a menu you can use to choose which subtitle/caption track to display.
 If one of the defined text tracks has